ibm-cloud-architecture/tabular-terraform/docs/ansible.md

 - cloud-init status

 4. Execute the plays:
-- VPN:  ansible-playbook -i inventory site.yaml
-- Bastion:  ansible-playbook -i inventory --ssh-extra-args='-J root@your-bastion-IP' site.yaml
+- ansible-playbook -i inventory --ssh-extra-args='-J root@your-bastion-IP' site.yaml

 5. After the playbook has completed, open a browser and enter the URL specified in the Terraform variables.